rhevorn/shape/docs/DEVELOPMENT_PLAN.md

-# GoShape v0.1 Development Plan
+# GoShape Initial Development Plan

-Implementation status: v0.1 complete and committed; self-contained v0.2–v0.4 extensions implemented in the working tree; release/tag pending.
+Implementation status: the original v0.1 scope and the self-contained v0.2–v0.4 extensions are complete.
+This is retained as historical design context; current work and release gates are tracked in [the v1 roadmap](V1_ROADMAP.md).

 ## Outcome